yonailo/netplay-discord-bot/README.md

 # Netplay discord bot

 This is a scheduler for King of the Hill (KoH) netplay games.
-The idea is to let people schedule its games, in the meantime other people subscribe to the game.
-At the specified time, the game's creator uses /np-next-player to pop up the next player of the queue.
+The idea is to let people schedule its games, in the meantime, other people subscribe to the game.
+At the specified start time, the game's creator uses /np-next-player to pop up the next player of the queue.
 If he wins, he remains as the King of the Hill (KOH) and he can issue again the /np-next-player command to be challenged by the next user, until the queue is empty.

 Only the current KOH can issue the command /np-next-player.
-If the KOH looses, he must issue a /np-new-king to give the KOH crown to the other player, and the other player continues challenging until nobody else is on the queue.
+If the KOH loses, he must issue a /np-new-king to give the KOH crown to the winner, and the winner continues to be challenged until nobody else is in the queue.

-When the queue is empty, the curren KOH will be chosen as the winner of the competition, and he will remain KOH.
+When the queue is empty, the current KOH will be chosen as the winner of the competition, and he will remain KOH.

-This bot fits best with two players games where there must be one winner and one loser, like it football ones.
+This bot fits best with two players games where there must be one winner and one loser, like in football games.

 There are other commands to leave / join games, etc, that can be discovered with /np-help.